-Mayra Sérgio, Elena Khurtova & Marie Ilse Bourlanges are three visual artists sharing a strong fascination with conceptual, narrative and performative quality of materials.
-In 2018 they started collaborating in the format of a loose collective : they develop series of transient sculptures, prints and installation, grouped under the title “Wetter than Wet”.
+Mayra Sérgio, Elena Khurtova & Marie Ilse Bourlanges are three visual artists sharing a strong fascination with the conceptual, narrative and performative quality of materials.
+In 2018 they started collaborating in the format of a loose collective : they develop series of transient sculptures, prints and installations, grouped under the title “Wetter than Wet”.
 By extracting moist present in matter, the three artists bring together a scope of their individual fascinations: condensation gets tangible, distillation becomes circulation, clay is erotically charged.
 It is hot.
 It drips.
 It flows from one to another.
-“Wetter than Wet” explore the paradox between transformation and its inherent loss, through temporality of materials.
+“Wetter than Wet” explores the paradox between transformation and its inherent loss, through temporality of materials.

 Mayra Sérgio is a Brasilian artist based in Amsterdam.
-After working 5 years as a set designer and graduating from the Gerrit Rietveld Academy, she started her artistic practice combining the sense of narrative acquired on her previous practice with a conceptual approach to material and space.
-By making bricks of coffee or developing her own printing technique, she strives to go beyond rational ideas of identity and questions on a sensorial level how spaces, objects and rituals affect the feeling of home.
+After working 5 years as a set designer and graduating from the Gerrit Rietveld Academy, she started her artistic practice combining the sense of narrative acquired in her previous practice with a conceptual approach to material and space.
+By making bricks of coffee or developing her own printing technique, she strives to go beyond rational ideas of identity, and questions on a sensorial level how spaces, objects and rituals affect the feeling of home.
 For her, emotions are the foundation on which knowledge can be stacked.